 Computer Centers Program

 With the Computer Centers Program, it is more difficult to continue offering courses at home since 98% of students do not have computers or internet.
-Luckily, with the support of the CoEd team, teachers have developed different strategies to deliver content.
+Luckily, with the support of the CoEd team, teachers like Cristina (pictured above) have developed different strategies to deliver content.
 Some of these include handing out printed materials, sharing study guides on social networks, giving remote classes through Zoom or Google Meet, and having virtual classes in Google Classroom.
 Most of these strategies take advantage of smartphones and we’ve been able to implement them in approximately 70% of our Computer Centers Program schools!
 The CoEd computer team is also developing a strategy to condense course content for when students return to school, ensuring every student gets the opportunity to learn what they would have covered in class during the pandemic.

 One Thing Stays the Same